PCC Officers & Board of

 Guy is grew up in the San Gabriel Valley and now lives in Rosemead.
-He is an engineer, and has worked for the same company for 28 years as a structural designer.
+He works for a engineering firm that designs geodesic domes, and has worked for the same company for 28 years as a structural designer.
 Guy started fishing as a teenager in freshwater lakes and streams.
-He took up fly fishing about ten years ago, and his other hobbies include baseball and his cherry 1967 Chevelle.
+He took up fly fishing about fifteen years ago, and his other hobbies include baseball and his cherry 1967 Chevelle.

 A lifelong resident of Southern California, Carl wet his first hook as a 12 year old at Yellowstone Lake on a family vacation.
 A new addition to the PCC Board, he has coordinated multiple popular outings to our local beaches and streams, and serves as a Casting Instructor at PCC Fly Fishing Clinics.